pooltogether/pooltogether-community-ui/README.md

-# PoolTogether v3 - Reference Frontend
+# PoolTogether v3 - Reference Frontend.

 The newest UI for communicating with the (unreleased) v3 PoolTogether protocol.